asaelx/wordpress/README.md

 The site features a clean, user-friendly interface, responsive design for optimal viewing on all devices, and comprehensive product listings with detailed descriptions, high-quality images, and customer reviews.
 Integration with secure payment gateways ensures safe transactions, while customizable shipping options enhance user convenience.

+# Plugins used

+I use a couple of plugins for optimization like

+- Rank Math for better SEO configurations and AI features.
+- WP Super Cache for better caching and improving the speed of the site.
+- WP Optimize for database, images, caching and minify optimizations.

+For the store I use:

+- Woocommerce for the e-commerce.
+- Woocommerce Stripe Gateway for credit/debit card payments.
+- Woocommerce Paypal Payments for integration with Paypal.

+I can add more payment gateways or even implement custom payments if needed.

 # Online Demo

 You can visit an online demo in: